Kinds-of-Intelligence-CFI/animal-ai/README.md

 - **Unity/C# Source Code:** [here](https://github.com/Kinds-of-Intelligence-CFI/animal-ai-unity-project)
 - **Python Source Code:** [here](https://github.com/Kinds-of-Intelligence-CFI/animal-ai-package/tree/main/animalai)

 This repository serves as the primary hub for essential information and activities related to the Animal-AI environment.
-It is the exclusive source for all past and forthcoming releases of Animal-AI.
-To facilitate your initiation, the repository includes a collection of introductory Python scripts for engagement with the environment, alongside an extensive library of over 900 tasks featured in the inaugural Animal-AI Olympics competition.
-The repository also contains a comprehensive documentation of the environment, including a detailed description of the environment's objects and their properties, as well as a guide to designing experiments with the environment from scratch.
-More advanced tutorials are also found, such as how to train agents in Animal-AI environments.
+It contains a collection of in-depth guides to the environment, as well as an extensive library of 900 tasks featured in the inaugural Animal-AI Olympics competition.

 _If you wish to contribute to the project, please familiarize yourself with the [Contributing Guide](contributing.md) and the [Code of Conduct](codeOfConduct.md) first._ A comprehensive documentation of how Animal-AI works is also available [here](docs/Technical-Overview.md.md), where you can understand the inner workings of how the environment is built and how it functions (_csharp_ and _Python_ codebases).